How conversion values work in SKAN 4.0

 Apple introduces the changes in conversion values for SKAdNetwork 4.0

-1. How are conversion values changing in SKAN 4.0?
+1. How are conversion values different in SKAN 4.0?

 In the new SKAdNetwork version, conversion values are classified into two different types, coarse-grained conversion values and fine-grained conversion values, based on the number of downloads and the level of user privacy met by the campaign.